squirti/lil-mod-creator/README.md

 ![image](https://github.com/user-attachments/assets/20ece468-28ea-4789-a033-8d12a5a9b677)

-The main contributors to credit are:
+The main contributors/collaborators to credit are:

 - squirti/Br0nzy (depending on the account)
 - abstractmelon on the lilguys discord